LachezarEnev/ThePetStore/README.md

-ThePetStore is web store which every registered user can publish an announcement for pets (for sale or for adoption).
+ThePetStore is a specialized web store where every registered user can publish an announcement for pets (for sale or for adoption).